 Instead of chasing passion, focus on identifying your child’s strengths.
 We all have specific skills that make us unique.
 For example, your child is good at mathematics and enjoys learning about formulas and integrals.
 The reverse situation is also possible; your kid hates math but is interested in other disciplines.
 Usually, school grades reflect what subjects are preferred.

 Statistics show that the best time to start scouting for a college or university is 1 to 2 years before high school.
-Doing so allows you and your child to narrow down on the best options.
+Doing so lets you and your child narrow down on the best options.
 Also, don’t forget to prepare your child for the challenges of university.

 Most students face different difficulties at university, especially in writing essays.
 It is a good idea to find a suitable service for US students to help your child with this stiff task.
 With such resources, students will get online help writing a perfect essay, dissertation, or research paper.
 Asking for advice from industry experts in your focus helps get important information about the best-suited universities and courses to take for that particular field, job opportunities, and progression down the road.
 Most will set the expectations and provide a clear picture of the career path.